Team-190/190-GOATS/docs/WHO_WE_ARE.md

    Goal 3: To win at least one official award each season

+   Goal 4: To be alliance captain or 1st pick at all events

 ### 2.3.2 Core Team Skills to Reach Our Goals
 * Have Fun
     * While building robots is serious business, it should be a passion project.